 Unlike most ERP companies who need to make sufficient profit from their products, Microsoft is positioning Dynamics 365 Business as a strategic product.
 For a very capable ERP solution, Microsoft is pricing the software well below its value as compared to the competing ERPs.

-Furthermore, Singapore customers of Dynamics 365 Business Central is enjoying a much lower Asia pricing.
+Furthermore, Singapore customers of Dynamics 365 Business Central are enjoying a much lower Asia pricing.
 Even when compared to SAP’s lowest-priced product, SAP Business One, Dynamics 365 Business Central is significantly cheaper.

 3 Clients at No Extra Cost